JuergenGutsch/blog/_source/_posts/2018-09-18-customizing-aspnetcore-series.md

 - Customizing ASP.NET Core Part 09: ActionFilter
 - Customizing ASP.NET Core Part 10: TagHelpers

-## I Still want to do the talk
+## I still want to do the talk

-If you are interested in this talk about Customizing ASP.NET Core, feel free to drop me a comment, a message via twitter or an email.
+If you are interested in this talk about Customizing ASP.NET Core, feel free to drop me a comment, a message via Twitter or an email.
 I'm able to do it remotely via Skype, Skype for Business or on side, if the travel costs are covered somehow.
 For free at community events, like Meetups or user group meetings and fairly paid on commercial events.

 Discover more possible talks on Sessionize: https://sessionize.com/juergengutsch